2 February 2026

 Copywriting, product images, and pricing are three key parts of your product listing to focus on here.

-Many Amazon product descriptions are, truthfully, quite awful from a copywriting perspective.
+Many Amazon product copies are, truthfully, quite awful from a copywriting perspective.
 They’re focused only on keywords and are hard to read.
 They also talk solely about features.
 Instead, you should, as mentioned above, focus on benefits.

 Focus on Product Benefits – not just Features